-We searched 7 electronic databases and compiled data according to the grade of evidence found.
 There is some very weak scientific evidence from animal and in vitro studies that ginkgo leaf has antiplatelet activity, which may be of concern during labor as ginkgo use could prolong bleeding time.
-Low-level evidence based on expert opinion shows that ginkgo leaf may have hormonal properties.
 The safety of ginkgo leaf during lactation is unknown.
 Ginkgo leaf extract should be used with caution during pregnancy, particularly around labor where its anti-platelet properties could prolong bleeding time.
 During lactation the safety of ginkgo leaf extract is unknown and should be avoided until high quality human studies are conducted to prove its safety.

 Since ginkgo biloba has blood thinning properties, it is a good idea to stop its use at least one week before surgery or dental surgery.

 Ginkgo biloba may benefit some individuals who have age related problems with vision.

 What’s in the plant?